 And you may well be right.
 Be that as it may, I have a potentially controversial opinion: DO NOT tell people to “do their own research” about Satanism.
-It’s not perhaps the most irresponsible thing you could do to them, but only because someone in the far-flung past already invented violence.
+It’s not technically the most irresponsible thing you could do, but only because violence remains an option.

 You know the sort of things people say on the Internet, right?
 Tell someone to “do their own research” and they’ll come back thinking that Lucifer commands Freemasons to put fluoride in chemtrails to activate the latent cannibalism gene in every third Girl Scout.

 And if you say they’re wrong–sorry, they don’t want to hear from you anymore, that ship sailed.
 Or more accurately, you firebombed it from the docks, and now you’re trying to bailout its charred hulk with just a tall-sized Starbucks cup a very pronounced sense of gumption.

 Even if the harried online “research” pilgrim turns to other actual Satanists, this doesn’t necessarily make things any better.
 For example, the lowlife, low-attention span Neo Nazi devil worship cult Joy of Satan perpetuates itself almost entirely by luring in hapless Google searchers, mostly teenagers.

 Sending someone off to do “research” on the Internet is like leaving them to figure out bomb disposal through trial and error.
 If a human wants you to explain Satanism instead of the Infernal Reich Priest of the Planet Zeist, great.
 Embrace it.
 Hug their stupid, annoying queries to your body like the last parachute at a drunken Point Break watch party.